 Start A Newsletter

 Another simple way to reach out to your readers is with a newsletter.
 Newsletters go right to your audience’s inbox so no matter where they are they can see you’ve got something new to checkout.
-Newsletters are also an awesome way to share exclusive content with your readers, like a freebie or special contest just for them.
-Here are some awesome tips from our authors for newsletters and WordPress:
+Growing your email list is also an awesome way to share exclusive content with your readers, like a freebie or special contest just for them.

 Consider A Freebie or Contest